oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 In this workshop, you will learn how to:
 * Provision Oracle Autonomous Database
 * Create and Train AI Vision Model of type Image Classification
-* Upload Image to Object storage and detect Breast/Lung Cancer with possiblity percentage
+* Upload Image to Object storage and detect Breast/Lung Cancer with a confidence percentage
 * Develop Oracle Apex Application Front end for image uploading and viewing results

 #### About Breast Cancer

-Breast cancer is the most diagnosed cancer among women worldwide, [Breast cancer represents 1 in 4 cancers diagnosed among women globally](https://www.uicc.org/news/globocan-2020-new-global-cancer-data).
+Breast cancer is the most diagnosed cancer among women worldwide [Breast cancer represents 1 in 4 cancers diagnosed among women globally](https://www.uicc.org/news/globocan-2020-new-global-cancer-data).
 Colorectal, lung, cervical, and thyroid cancers are also common among women.
 It is the most frequent cancer amongst both sexes and is the leading cause of death from cancer in women.
-The estimated 2.3 million new cases indicate that one in every 8 cancers diagnosed in 2020 was breast cancer.
+The estimated 2.3 million new cases indicate that one in every eight cancers diagnosed in 2020 was breast cancer.
 In 2020, there were an estimated 684,996 deaths from breast cancer, with a disproportionate number of these deaths occurring in low-resource settings.

 Breast cancer cells usually form a tumour that can often be seen on an x-ray or felt as a lump.
 It becomes advanced breast cancer if spread outside the breast through blood vessels and lymph vessels.
 When breast cancer spreads to other body parts (such as the liver, lungs, bones or brain), it is said to have metastasized and is referred to as metastatic breast cancer.
 Breast cancer is the most common cancer among women.
 Breast cancer occurs when some breast cells begin to grow abnormally.
 These cells divide more rapidly than healthy cells and continue to gather, forming a lump or mass.
 The cells may spread (metastasize) to the lymph nodes or other body parts.
 Breast cancer mostly begins with cells in the milk-producing ducts (invasive ductal carcinoma), the glandular tissue called lobules (invasive lobular carcinoma), or other cells or tissue within the breast.